 - Outdoor Adventures and Custom Adventures: Adjusted.
-We’ve canceled some of our originally scheduled summer Outdoor Adventures, but we are offering a variety of naturalist-led trips, including backpacking courses and Custom Adventures.
+We’ve canceled some of our originally scheduled Outdoor Adventures, but we are offering a variety of naturalist-led experiences, including backpacking courses, stargazing programs and Custom Adventures.
 We are taking special precautions to ensure the health and safety of instructors and participants, as outlined in our COVID-19 Program Procedures.
-Whether or not you’re planning a 2020 trip to the park, explore our website and follow us on social media to learn from our naturalist guides online.
+Whether or not you’re planning a trip to the park, explore our website and follow us on social media to learn from our naturalist guides online.

 - Art Programs: Adjusted.
 Happy Isles Art and Nature Center is closed for the 2020 season.
 Our normally scheduled in-person art programs are canceled, but we’re offering custom art classes in the park.
-Keep an eye on our webstore for new art kits, and keep in touch with our art team online through video tutorials and other resources.
+Keep in touch with our art team online through video tutorials and other resources.

-- Yosemite Theater: Canceled.
-All Yosemite Theater shows are canceled for the 2020 season, and the theater building (behind the Valley Visitor Center) is closed.
+- Yosemite Theater: Closed.
+All Yosemite Theater shows are canceled, and the theater building (behind the Valley Visitor Center) is closed.

 - Yosemite Conservancy Volunteers: Canceled.
 Our 2020 work weeks, corporate work projects and visitor information assistant program are canceled.
-We appreciate our volunteers’ flexibility and understanding, and we look forward to welcoming volunteers back in full force in 2021.
+We appreciate our volunteers’ flexibility and understanding, and we look forward to welcoming volunteers back in 2021.

 - Yosemite Conservancy Bookstores: Adjusted.
 Our webstore is open: shop.yosemite.org.
 Our bookstore at the Valley Visitor Center is open as a “to-go” retail operation.
-Our other physical bookstores in Yosemite will be closed this summer, but we hope to open The Depot at Mariposa Grove later in the year.
+Our other physical bookstores in Yosemite are currently closed.

 How has the pandemic affected projects supported by Conservancy donors?

 We’re working with the park to ensure that essential work our donors fund in Yosemite continues, when safe, including trail and habitat restoration, wildlife management, and scientific research.
 Most of the projects we awarded grants for in 2020 are moving forward as planned.
-Some projects will be adjusted in order to ensure the safety of park staff and visitors, and a few will be put on hold or revisited.
+Some projects have been adjusted in order to ensure the safety of park staff and visitors, and a few have been put on hold or postponed.
 Decisions are being made on a case-by-case basis, driven by public health guidelines and by the park’s ability to hire and safely house seasonal workers.

 Visiting Yosemite National Park